-- A person rushes to work in the morning, backing his car out of the driveway, unaware that a young child walked behind (or rode his bicycle) behind his car
+- A person rushes to work in the morning, backing his car out of the driveway, unaware that a young child walked (or rode his bicycle) behind his vehicle.

-- A frail, elderly grandmother uses her walker crosses the street, without seeing an oncoming or turning car, too slow to avoid impact
+- A frail, elderly grandmother uses her walker to cross the street without seeing an oncoming or turning car, to avoid impact.

 - A teenager walks to school and slips on any number of poor sidewalk conditions (for example, snow, ice, wet leaves, debris, uneven or broken pavement, potholes)

 - An athletic person tries to run across a multi-lane highway, poorly judging how fast trucks are barreling down the road.

 - A pedestrian crosses the street at an intersection in a marked crosswalk with a “walk” signal, but a driver fails to yield properly.

 In any of these situations, the costs can be staggering.
 For injuries alone, the National Safety Council (NSC) estimates pedestrian accidents cost nearly $60,000 for relatively minor injuries and soar to $230,000 for incapacitating injuries.
 Deadly pedestrian accidents have enormous costs: approximately $4.5 million in each case.

 Fort Lauderdale Pedestrian Accident Lawyer Near Me 833-552-7274